UpadhyayAshmita/Mathematical_foundation_of_machine_learning/labs/lab0.md

 Overall, the steps follow that you make changes to your local repo, add the changes to the staging area, commit the changes, and push the changes to your forked repository.
 You can check the changes on your forked repository at the GitLab website.

-<p style="color:red;"> NOTE: You can have the full credits after you finish the first two tasks. </p>
+NOTE: You can have the full credits after you finish the first two tasks.

 ### **Task 3: Practice Fork repository and Pull request**
 The third task is to practice the fork repository and pull request.
 You can use the following commands to practice fork repository and pull request as I will update the code in the center repository.